con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'phags pa rnal 'byor chen po'i rgyud sgyu 'phrul dra ba stong phrag bcu drug pa ting nge 'dzin dra ba'i le'u las phyung ba/ bcom ldan 'das 'jam dpal ye shes sems dpa'i don dam pa'i mtshan yang dag par brjod pa/ bcom ldan 'das de bzhin gshegs pa shAkya thub pas gsungs pa rdzogs so// //

 This concludes the supreme chanting of the names of the Blessed One Mañjuśrī, the wisdom deity.
-Extracted from the noble *Net of Illusion*, a *mahāyoga* tantra in sixteen thousand parts, from its chapter on the net of *samāhi*, it was spoken by the Blessed One Śākyamuni, the *tathāgata*.
+Extracted from the noble *Net of Illusion*, a *mahāyoga* tantra in sixteen thousand parts, from its chapter on the net of *samādhi*, it was spoken by the Blessed One Śākyamuni, the *tathāgata*.

 * Translated based on Tib..
 Maybe the Sanskrit should read something like '... mahāyogatantrād antaḥpātitāḥ ...'?